Conley-Greene Rockshelter (15EL4)

 The Conley-Greene Rockshelter, also known as site 15EL4, is an archeological site in Elliott County, Kentucky.
 It was listed on the National Register of Historic Places in 1986.

-It appears to be a campsite of the late Early Woodland period.
+It appears to have been a campsite during the late Early Woodland period.
 The site has a thin midden and a 1991 study identified seven features including earthen ovens and basin-shaped pits.